free printable planner for March

 As we head out of winter in to warmer months, the kids will be needing new shoes as even in Scotland it’s getting too warm to keep wearing their winter boots.
 And of course they’ve grown out of last year’s spring/ summer trainers and walking shoes.
 It’s always a matter of getting the timing just right – don’t buy too soon in case they have a growth spurt, but don’t leave it too late or the shops won’t have anything decent left in their size.
 Hand on heart, I hate buying shoes!

-Get organised for Easter
+Start planning for Easter

-• Reserve grocery slot
+• Reserving a grocery slot

-• Pre-order meat from the butcher
+• Pre-ordering meat from the butcher

-• Book time off work
+• Booking time off work

-• Organise childcare for any days working
+• Organising childcare for any days working

 Book a summer holiday